Superior mesenteric artery syndrome

 The superior mesenteric artery makes its way between two layers of the mesentery (membranous tissue which carries blood vessels and lymph glands and attaches organs to the abdominal wall) and crosses over the first part of the small intestine, called the duodenum.
 The duodenum is where partly digested foods from the stomach mix with bile from the gall bladder and digestive juices from the pancreas.

+In severe cases, intravenous (IV) nutritional support and/or a feeding tube may be needed to provide enough calories.
 Affected people can usually then be started on oral liquids, followed by slow and gradual introduction of small and frequent soft meals as tolerated.
 Then, regular solid foods may be introduced.
-Metoclopramide treatment may be beneficial for some people.
+Metoclopramide treatment to avoid vomiting may be beneficial for some people.

 - Small Intestine.
 MedlinePlusMedical Encyclopedia.
 November 8, 2010; http://www.nlm.nih.gov/medlineplus/ency/imagepages/19221.htm.
 Accessed 7/26/2012.